tayjopadmini/TFL-Tube-Status-Haskell/README.md

 # tfl-tube
-EXECUTION OF THE APPLICATION
+Done as a group project for Functional Programming EXECUTION OF THE APPLICATION
 In order to run the application, the first step would be to navigate to the folder that has the files for the app.